Today we’re more connected than ever. Yet with all our technologies, it’s still hard to make a human connection.

 If you’re excited about doing good for others, going on wild-and-weird mini-adventures, using your body in the outdoors, sleeping under the stars, and spending six weeks in the land of sheep and hobbits—then this is the adventure for you.
 Welcome!

 We’re still putting together our itinerary, but below you’ll find a rough outline.
-We’ll go most places by bus, and we’ll cross between the islands on the ferry or by flight (TBD).
-Final itinerary arriving spring 2019.
+We’ll go most places by bus.

 Auckland — Whitianga — Rotorua — Wellington